Sam Shepard: Acting

 Shepard began his film acting career when cast in a major role as the land baron in Terrence Malick's Days of Heaven (1978), opposite Richard Gere and Brooke Adams.
-This led to other important film roles, including that of Cal, Ellen Burstyn's character's love interest in Resurrection (1980), and, most notably, Shepard's portrayal of Chuck Yeager in The Right Stuff (1983).
+This led to other film roles, including that of Cal, Ellen Burstyn's character's love interest in Resurrection (1980), and, most notably, Shepard's portrayal of Chuck Yeager in The Right Stuff (1983).
 The latter performance earned Shepard an Academy Award nomination for Best Supporting Actor.
-By 1986, Fool for Love was adapted by Robert Altman with Shepard in the lead role; A Lie of the Mind was being performed Off-Broadway (with Harvey Keitel and Geraldine Page); and Shepard was working steadily as a film actor.
+By 1986, Fool for Love was adapted by Robert Altman with Shepard in the lead role; A Lie of the Mind was being performed Off Broadway (with Harvey Keitel and Geraldine Page); and Shepard was working steadily as a film actor.
 Together, these achievements put him on the cover of Newsweek.

 Over the years, Shepard taught extensively on playwriting and other aspects of theater.
 He gave classes and seminars at various theater workshops, festivals, and universities.
 Shepard was elected to the American Academy of Arts and Letters in 1986, and was elected a Fellow of the American Academy of Arts and Sciences in 1986.
-In 2000, Shepard demonstrated his gratitude to the Magic Theatre by staging The Late Henry Moss as a benefit for the theatre, in San Francisco.
+In 2000, Shepard demonstrated his gratitude to the Magic Theatre by staging The Late Henry Moss as a benefit for the theater, in San Francisco.
 The cast included Nick Nolte, Sean Penn, Woody Harrelson, and Cheech Marin.
 The limited, three-month run was sold out.
 In 2001, Shepard played General William F. Garrison in the film Black Hawk Down.
 Although he was cast in a supporting role, Shepard enjoyed renewed interest in his talent for screen acting.

 Shepard performed Spalding Gray's final monologue Life Interrupted for the audiobook version, released in 2006.
 In 2007, Shepard contributed banjo to Patti Smith's cover of Nirvana's song "Smells Like Teen Spirit" on her album Twelve.
 Although many artists had an influence on Shepard's work, one of the more significant was Joseph Chaikin, a veteran of The Living Theatre and founder of The Open Theater.
 The two worked together on various projects, and Shepard has stated that Chaikin was a valuable mentor.

 In 2011, Shepard starred in the film Blackthorn.
 His final film appearance is Never Here, which premiered in June 2017 but had been filmed in 2014.
 Shepard also appeared in the television series Bloodline from 2014 to 2017.